shaikezam/shaikezam.github.io/article/hello_world_servlet.md

 They provide a way to extend the capabilities of web servers and serve dynamic content to users.

+It receives and responds to requests from web clients, such as web browsers, and can generate dynamic content like HTML pages or handle form submissions.

 In this blog post, we'll introduce servlets and create a simple "Hello World" example to get you started.

-A servlet is a Java class that extends the capabilities of a server.

-It receives and responds to requests from web clients, such as web browsers, and can generate dynamic content like HTML pages or handle form submissions.

 ### More detailed
 Servlets are the Jakarta EE (formally known as JavaEE or J2EE) standard for developing server-side applications.